How to Reduce Fever in Dogs

 - underlying health conditions

-- ingesting plants, medication or substances that are harmful to dogs
+- ingestion of plants or substances that are harmful

 - presence of blood in the urine